 The PBC OD certificate is embedded within the MA Leadership and Organizational Development (MA LOD) program.
 Our assessment, therefore, is part of that program where we analyze/review the data for all LO's each year.
 We select one or two LO's to focus our efforts.
-Last year we directed our attention to this LO.
+We last directed our attention to this LO in 2020-21.